rafaeljesus/rabbus/README.md

 ```

 ## Usage
-The rabbus package exposes a interface for emitting and listening RabbitMQ messages.
+The rabbus package exposes an interface for emitting and listening RabbitMQ messages.

 ### Emit
 ```go